Private Practices

 Furthermore, some of the challenges physicians and patients face when addressing behavioral health conditions are the consequence of the longstanding artificial separation of behavioral health and physical health in the U.S. health care system.
 That is exacerbated by differences in coverage and payment that persists despite the passage of laws to ensure mental and physical health parity.

-Learn more about BHI in private practice in the latest session that is part of the AMA Private Practice Simple Solutions series of free, open-access rapid-learning cycles that provide opportunities to implement actionable changes that can immediately increase efficiency in private practices.
-Yun L. Boylston MD, a physician partner at Burlington Pediatrics/Mebane Pediatrics, and Virna Little, PsyD, LCSW-r, co-founder of Concert Health, outline constructive tools and resources, address the needs of private practices in this space, and offer practical suggestions for incorporating BHI into your workflows.
+The AMA Private Practice Simple Solutions series offers free, open-access rapid-learning cycles that provide opportunities to implement actionable changes that can immediately increase efficiency in private practices.
+In a previous webinar,, experts Yun L. Boylston MD, and Virna Little, PsyD, LCSW-r, outlined constructive tools and resources, addressed the needs of private practices in this space, and offered practical suggestions for incorporating BHI into your workflows.

 The session is available to view on demand, as are all previous sessions in the AMA Private Practice Simple Solutions series (registration required).